WHAT IS THE

 At the conclusion of this world's history, which will run for a fixed period of time, the spirits in Paradise and Prison will be resurrected, which means they will receive new physical bodies which are immortal and not subject to disease and pain.
 They will receive these resurrected bodies on this planet, save for the wicked who will be resurrected on another world of lesser glory.

-The New Covenant Church of God
+The New Covenant Assemblies of Yahweh

 Your Invitation